-This is an anonymous guest post that I received recently.
+This is an anonymous guest post that I received several years ago and decided to repost today.
 I usually avoid anonymous entries, but this post really struck a chord with me.
 It's a letter that every Christ-follower needs to read.
 It might change the way you look at those who around you who don't share your same faith.
 And if you too are interested in guest posting on my blog (preferably not anonymously), please visit my Guest Post guidelines for more info.

 Dear Mr. Christian,

 Hi...I'm not like you.
 I'm no "believer" but I wanted to have a little heart to heart with you since you seem to be interested in wearing your God on your sleeve.
 I'll be candid so don't be offended.
 I'll try not to make fun of your Jesus fish or your cool Christian gear.
 This is just my open letter.

 First, can you stop treating Christianity like an STD?
 I'm not scared of catching it from you.
 I know that sometimes you're so afraid to offend me that you sort of get paranoid and weird.
 Relax dude.
 There are times when I'm even a little curious by things you do (like why you practically live at church or have the weirdest & most fluctuating diet ever) but why do you get so awkward about it?